tangly-team/tangly-os/src/site/website/content/_index.md

 <div class="col">
 <h1 class="text-center">Open Source Components</h1>

-The documentation site for open source components published by [tangly llc](https://www.tangly.net).
+The documentation site for open source components is published under [tangly llc](https://www.tangly.net).

 The current released components are written in _Modern Java_ and released on _Maven Central_ are